 An adjudication panel of UK consultant neonatologists will be convened to review the individual level data of a sample of babies with clinically suspected sepsis.
-Two experts, masked to the location of birth and of the neonatal unit will review each case, state their individual opinion regarding the diagnosis of sepsis, and if not unanimous a third expert will be involved to help reach a consensus.
+Two experts, masked to the location of birth and the neonatal unit, will review each case, state their individual opinion regarding the diagnosis of sepsis, and if not unanimous, a third expert will be involved to help reach a consensus.
 The adjudication panel will also review the individual level data of babies who die during the intrapartum period to determine whether sepsis was the primary cause of death.
+Full details of the adjudication panel process will be included in a separatea Neonatal Adjudication Committee Protocol.